calleluks/SoftBodyDemo/README.md

 # SoftBodyDemo

-A demo I presented as part of a talk on soft body physics in Unity 5.
+A demo I presented during a talk on soft body physics in Unity 5.

 ## Video